k88hudson/git-flight-rules/README.md

 * [Tower](http://www.git-tower.com/) - graphical git client for OS X (paid)

-[^1]: Spike solutions: solutions to analyze or solve the problem.
+<b id="footnote-1">1</b> Spike solutions: solutions to analyze or solve the problem.
 These solutions are used for estimation and discarded once everyone gets clear visualization of the problem.
-Source: https://en.wikipedia.org/wiki/Extreme_programming_practices -> Release -> exploration phase
+Source: https://en.wikipedia.org/wiki/Extreme_programming_practices -> Release -> exploration phase. [↩](#footnote-link-1)